 And one of the most pressing issues is the lack of historical or institutional memory.
 A lot of the old debates in Labour and on its left have been had before and then forgotten.
 This time we are ploughing on as if there has never been a critical word written about the current trajectory.

 For instance in the 1930s there was a huge debate on the nature of ‘gradualism’ – could a Labour government just stay in government for years slowly nationalising things under the noses of the capitalist class until the New Jerusalem arrived?
-Left critics in the Socialist League and the Independent Labour Party argued not, more mainstream voices said that gradualism was not only preferable, it was the only way.
+Left critics like the Socialist Leagu, the Independent Labour Party and the Trotskyists argued not; more mainstream voices said that gradualism was not only preferable, it was the only way.
 Today we see similar arguments, only this time the left is the mainstream – the left are advocating gradualism.
 They will renationalise rail, one track at a time, as the contracts expire.
 It will take over a decade.

-Likewise with the Meidner plan for worker-shareholders.
+Likewise with the plan for worker-shareholders.
 After 20 years we could see some companies run by their workforce when they finally get a 51% controlling stake on the board of shareholders.
 Slowly, slowly, catchy monkey.
-But does anyone believe that the bosses will allow this to happen gradually?
+Actually McDonnell’s scheme makes this much less likely than the Meidner plan did.
+But if we did approach that point, does anyone believe that the bosses will allow this to happen gradually?
 It didn’t work in Sweden when they tried it in the high point of Social Democracy – it seems unlikely that the rabid neo-liberalist privileged elite of the British capitalist class will simply sit back and watch their companies slowly prised from their fingers.
-As Labour theoretician R H Tawney said; “You can peel an onion layer by layer but you cannot skin a tiger claw by claw.”
+As Labour theoretician R H Tawney said: “You can peel an onion layer by layer but you cannot skin a tiger claw by claw.”

 The biggest change that can be discerned is how many young left wingers now have careers in parliament or the unions – that is where they see change being made, within and through the machine.
 It seems that the long march through the institutions has replaced marching on the streets.
-The biggest social movement in the last three years was pro-Remain, which most Corbynite activists scorned and derided with such intensity it could have powered the national grid for weeks, despite the fact that most Labour members and voters are also largely critical of Brexit.
+The biggest social movement in the last three years was the anti-Brexit movement, which most Corbynite activists scorned and derided with such intensity it could have powered the national grid for weeks, despite the fact that most Labour members and voters are also opposed to Brexit.
 The largest demonstration since the anti-Iraq War protests the bulk of the Labour left had nothing to do with and actively fought against happening.

 And all of this will come to a crunch if Labour loses the next election.
 The failure to build sustainable campaigns or make inroads outside of parliamentary politics means that if Labour loses the election Corbyn will have little to show for his time in charge.
 In some instances you can lose one election and carry on (Kinnock did, Miliband chose not to) but you cannot lose two.
 Unless you are Clement Attlee and have the political capital of the 1945 government to spend on canceling out defeats.